ActivityWatch/docs/installing-from-source.rst

     make build

 .. note::
-   If you are going to develop we suggest building/installing using :code:`make build DEV=true` which installs all Python packages with pip's handy :code:`--editable` flag.
+   If you're building from source to develop we suggest building/installing using :code:`make build DEV=true` which installs all Python packages with pip's handy :code:`--editable` flag.
    By doing this you wont have to reinstall everything whenever you want to try out a code change.

 Running
 -------